lucas-streanga/Gtk-apps/README.md

 # Gtk-apps
-Repository for my Gtk applications
+Repository for my Gtk applications.
+These applications were written in C++ with the Gtkmm wrapper.
+All programs are built with unix "make".